featurist/.github/profile/README.md

 ## **About Us**

-Featurist was a software development consultancy that specialized in web applications founded in 2011 in London, UK.
+Featurist was a software development consultancy that specialized in web applications founded in 2011 in London, UK and ceased trading in 2023.
 The Guild of Featurists aims to carry on the legacy of Featurist and what we learned together over 12 years, as we move on to other projects, teams and challenges.

 We have a passion for creating high-quality software that delights users and meets business needs.